 If multiple messages are queued for transmission, then MITDMA should be used to allocate slots for the additional messages.

-When using MITDMA for addressed messages, the MITDMA will provide the return slot for the message acknowledgment as specified in Slot Increment 3 during block identifier 2, 1 or 0.
+When using MITDMA for addressed messages, the MITDMA will provide the return slot for the message acknowledgment in the last three transmissions as specified in example 6.4.1.

 6.4.1 Multiple incremental time division multiple access example